blablablacksheep11/clinic-booking-system/README.md

 4. paste the following command:  composer require phpmailer/phpmailer
 5. save the entire code file

+!!!
+A xampp server is required to run this project https://www.apachefriends.org/

 Database setup:
 1. go to phpmyadmin
 2. create a table named : clinic-booking-system